nerudaj/dgm-lib/docs/integration.md

 The full source for that can be found [here](../integration_tests/fetch_release).

-# Automatic SFML fetching
+# Automatic dependency fetching

+dgm-lib uses SFML and nlohmann::json as dependencies.

-By default, dgm-lib first checks via `find_package` if SFML of a correct version is already available somewhere.
+By default, dgm-lib first checks via `find_package` if SFML/json of a correct version is already available somewhere.
 If not, it will download it through CPM.
-In the case you want a hard error if SFML is not found and not download it, you can disable that behavior, even when using CPM:
+In the case you want a hard error if SFML/json is not found and not download it, you can disable that behavior, even when using CPM:

 ```
 CPMAddPackage(